mi-kas/DICOMcoffee/README.md

 # DICOMcoffee
 Web-based DICOM viewer written in CoffeeScript and Sass.
-Rewrite of [https://github.com/mi-kas/webDICOM webDICOM].
+Rewrite of [webDICOM](https://github.com/mi-kas/webDICOM).

 ##Visualization
 The visualisation of DICOM images is done with the HTML5 canvas element.